KunalShukla1/weather-app-python/README.md

 - ** Sign up for a free account.

 - ** After logging in, go to the "API keys" section in your profile.
+- ** Copy your default key or create a new one.

 #Example Output:---
 - **Enter city: Shimla